 Craft always imply the making of objects and objects are of two main types: tools, which are active (the conceptual aspect of tools is function) and containers, which are receptive (the conceptual aspect of containers is containment).
-Containers establish a transition between two distinct aspects, in a non-hierarchical fashion, between the interior and the exterior and this transition does not imply an opposition or a rupture but continuity.
-This transition seamlessly follows, also in continuity, between the object and its environment, contrary to images that operate in discontinuity and opposition, within our experience of the physical world.
-Containment bridges an object with its environment and containers define their own context.
+Containers establish a transition between two distinct aspects, in a nonhierarchical fashion, between the interior and the exterior and this transition does not imply an opposition or a rupture but a continuity and this transition seamlessly follows, also in continuity, between the object and its environment, contrary to images which operate in discontinuity and opposition, within our experience of the physical world.
+Containment bridges an object with its environment and containers contain their own context.
 Thus, a container is a space where binary opposites are unified, where differences are reconciled and containers bring together the extreme of polarities in reconciliation.
-They cancel the dialectical impulses of language and discourse and as such, they resist narratives, fictions and theories so central to contemporary institutional experiences of understanding and to images, in general.
-Containers and objects collapse and dissolve binaries as they combine in symbiosis the top and the bottom, the front and the back, the interior and the exterior, presentation and representation, image and object, material and concept, nature and culture, art and life, intellectual experience and bodily experience, body and mind, words and things (to reference Michel Foucault on Heterotopia, to whom I am indebted here) and all and any other binary oppositions we can conceptualize.
+They cancel the dialectical impulses of language and discourse and as such, they resist narratives, fictions and theories so central to contemporary institutional experiences of understanding.
+Containers and objects collapse and dissolve binaries as they combine in symbiosis the top and the bottom, the front and the back, the interior and the exterior, presentation and representation, image and object, material and concept, nature and culture, art and life, intellectual experience and bodily experience, body and mind, words and things (to reference Michel Foucault's formula, and to whose ideas I am indebted here) and all and any other binary oppositions we can conceptualize.
 This also implies a resistance to hierarchies and other forms of normative value judgment so prevalent in theories of culture and other institutional and academic practices.
-Containers are relational and at the core of relational aesthetics.